Ph0en1x-0/ft-printf-tester/README.md

 - make u : runs a test for %u
 - make x : runs a test for %x
 - make X : runs a test for %X
+- make return : runs a test for the return value